Croatian Navy: After the war

-Purpose
+Mission

 The mission of the Croatian Navy (HRM) is to defend the integrity and sovereignty of the Republic of Croatia, to promote and protect its interest in the Adriatic Sea, islands and coast-lands.
 It carries and organizes the naval defense of the Republic of Croatia.
 The Croatian Navy fulfils its role by preparing itself and carrying out the following main tasks: